 - The max player count has been doubled to 128 (two teams of 64) on PC and current-gen consoles.

-- 128-player maps are divided into sectors containing clusters of control points; capture all the control points in a sector to control it.
+- 128-player maps are divided into sectors containing control points; you have to capture all the control points in a sector to control it.

-- Classes have been replaced by specialists, characters who have unique gadgets but can carry any gun.
+- Classes have been replaced by specialists, characters who have unique gadgets and traits but can carry any weapon and equipment loadout.
 (Specialists themselves belong to Battlefield classes such as engineer, assault, and support, but you won't play as a generic 'support' soldier.)

-- Gadgets we've seen: a grappling hook, a health/revive gun (think Doc in Rainbow Six Siege), an auto-turret (think Team Fortress 2), a movement sensor (to catch people sneaking up on you while you're sniping), a wingsuit.
+- Specialist gadgets we've seen: a grappling hook, a health/revive gun (think Doc in Rainbow Six Siege), an auto-turret (think Team Fortress 2), a movement sensor (to catch people sneaking up on you while you're sniping), a wingsuit.

 - No battle royale mode